Skip to content

 git log --oneline feature-scaling

-# 9d8e7f6 Feature: Set HPA CPU threshold
+# feature-scaling = Feature: Set HPA CPU threshold

 # Cherry-pick the two specific commits (oldest first to prevent structural conflicts!)

-git cherry-pick 5c4b3a2
+git cherry-pick feature-scaling~1

-git cherry-pick 9d8e7f6
+git cherry-pick feature-scaling

 # Verify the precise state of the repository